Food, Jordan, Middle Eastern Food

 3. Mezze

-Mezze – aka Arabic tapas, endless array of food at Fakhreldin
+Mezze – aka Arabic tapas, an endless array of food at Fakhreldin

 4. Hidden Meaning behind a cup of Arabic Coffee